-Although we believe PMN 310 currently is differentiated to other products on the market or in development, if approved, PMN310 will compete with therapies currently approved for the treatment of patients with AD, which have primarily been developed to treat the symptoms of AD rather than the underlying cause of the disease, such as memantine and cholinesterase inhibitors.
-PMN310 may also compete with one or more potentially disease-modifying therapeutics that target A $\beta$ or amyloid plaques.
-Biogen's aducanumab was approved by the FDA in June 2021 under the accelerated approval pathway, which allows for earlier approval of drugs that treat serious conditions, and that fill an unmet medical need based on a surrogate endpoint.
+Although we believe PMN310 currently is differentiated to other products on the market or in development, if approved, PMN310 will compete with therapies currently approved for the treatment of patients with AD, which have primarily been developed to treat the symptoms of AD rather than the underlying cause of the disease, such as memantine and cholinesterase inhibitors.
+PMN310 may also compete with one or more potentially disease-modifying therapeutics that target $A\beta$ or amyloid plaques.
+Biogen's aducanumab (Aduhelm) was approved by the FDA in June 2021 under the Accelerated Approval pathway, but commercialization was discontinued in January 2024.

-Eisai and Biogen announced that the Phase 3 confirmatory AD trial of lecanemab met the primary endpoint (Clinical Dementia Rating-Sum of Boxes) and all key secondary endpoints with statistically significant results in September 2022, and lecanemab received accelerated approval from FDA in January 2023.
-Results from Phase 3 trials of Roche's gantenerumab were announced in November 2022, and Phase 3 testing of Lilly's donanemab is ongoing.
+Eisai and Biogen announced that the Phase 3 confirmatory AD trial of lecanemab met the primary endpoint (Clinical Dementia Rating-Sum of Boxes) and all key secondary endpoints with statistically significant results in September 2022, and lecanemab received Accelerated Approval from FDA in January 2023.
+Results from Phase 3 trials of Roche's gantenerumab were announced in November 2022, while results from Phase 3 trials of Lilly's donanemab were announced in May 2023.
 In many therapeutic categories, after initial approvals validate a general mechanistic approach, competitive dynamics are driven by relative safety, efficacy, convenience, and cost effectiveness.
 We expect this will be the case in the anti-amyloid immunotherapy category.